Inner Lens

 Creative Rhythms

-Short introductory sessions offering an accessible entry point into reflective photography.
+Short, introductory sessions for reflection and creative noticing.
 These sessions are wellbeing-focused and are not offered as therapy.

 One-to-one sessions offering personalised guidance.
-When offered in a therapeutic context, these sessions are creative arts therapy.
+When offered in a therapeutic context, these sit within my creative arts therapy practice.

 Subscribe to hear about upcoming offerings, exhibitions, and inspiration.